Originally published: 15.FEB.2021

 See also: Yellow Vaginal Discharge: Should you be Worried?

-While vaginal discharge is undoubtedly a natural occurrence, unfortunately, it’s not often spoken about - which can leave women with a number of questions.
+While vaginal discharge is undoubtedly a natural occurrence, unfortunately, it’s not often spoken about - which can leave women with several questions.
 This includes how to know if their discharge is ‘normal’.

-According to the NHS, you have nothing to worry about once [6]:
+According to the NHS, vaginal discharge is not usually anything to worry about if it:¹

 • It doesn’t have a strong or unpleasant smell